somefriggnidiot/IncoBot-TS3-Docs/_api/idlechecker.md

 ---
-title: /books
+title: Kick
 position: 1.1
-type: post
+type:
-description: Create Book
+description: Forcefully disconnects a client from the server.
 parameters:
-  - name: title
+  - name: clientId
-    content: The title for the book
+    content: The ID of the client being kicked.
-  - name: score
+  - name: reason
-    content: The book's score between 0 and 5
+    content: The justification for kicking the client.
 content_markdown: |-
   The book will automatically be added to your reading list {: .success}